 Fig. 8 - In a stable process, most of values fall within the 50% area between the limits

-Since the upper natural process limits is calculated by adding 2.66 Average mR to the central line and the dashed line is placed at only half that distance from the central line, we can estimate that the most likely interval for ABC Ltd’s sales in the following quarter will be roughly £60,000 to £36,000.
+Since the upper natural process limit is calculated by adding 2.66 x Average mR to the central line and the dashed line is placed at only half that distance from the central line, we can estimate that the most likely interval for ABC Ltd’s sales in the following quarter will be roughly £6 million to £3.6 million.

 Going back to the two last quarters of year six, you will remember we were one point short of a run of three near the upper natural process limit.
 So the following two quarters will be an interesting space to watch.
 Either ABC Ltd will get their run near the upper limit, in which case the forecast from then on will need to be hiked up, or the new sales figures will fall closer to the process’ average, in which case the forecast we have made above will continue to be the likeliest course of events.

 Would you like to know what happened next?
 Fast forward to the middle of the following year and we have an updated XmR chart, shown in Figure 9.

 Fig. 9 - XmR chart showing a run near the upper limit

 What does this graph tell us?
 Quarter 1 of the new year did not add a value high enough to give us a run near the upper limit, but Quarter 2 did.
 With this new data point, we now have three out of four consecutive values in the 25% region under the upper limit.
 On this basis, we can expect to see a slight upward shift in ABC’s sales in the near future.
 We can now make another, more optimistic sales forecast, reflecting a growing trend that appears to have set in.
 Figure 10 below shows the same X chart as Figure 9, but with a trended central line and natural process limits in place.

 Fig. 9 XmR chart with trended central line and limits